-India is seventh largest country in the world and shares its border with Afghanistan, China, Pakistan, Bhutan, Nepal, Myanmar, Bangladesh and Sri Lanka.
-It has land border of 15200 Km and Coastline border of 7500 Km.
-There are some beautiful and historical towns and villages that are located on border of India and its neighbouring countries.
+India is the seventh-largest country in the world and shares its border with Afghanistan, China, Pakistan, Bhutan, Nepal, Myanmar, Bangladesh, and Sri Lanka.
+It has a land border of 15200 Km and a coastline border of 7500 Km.
+There are some beautiful and historic towns and villages that are located on the border of India and its neighboring countries.
 Here is a list of villages and towns in India that are located on International Border.

-1: Attari – Punjab: Attari village is located in Amritsar District of Punjab which is one of the important tourist destination in North India and sacred city of Sikhs.
-Attari village is just 3 km away from Pakistan border and is famous for its “Beating Retreat ceremony” in which Border Security Force (India) and Pakistan Rangers (Pakistan) participate.
-It is important to note that Indian name of border is Attari and not Wagah.
+1: Attari – Punjab: Attari village is located in the Amritsar District of Punjab which is one of the important tourist destinations in North India and the sacred city of Sikhs.
+Attari village is just 3 km away from the Pakistan border and is famous for its “Beating Retreat ceremony” in which Border Security Force (India) and Pakistan Rangers (Pakistan) participate.
+It is important to note that the Indian name of the border is Attari and not Wagah.
 Wagah village lies in Pakistan and not in India.
-The Attari Railway station also acts as main station for customs and immigration check of “Samjhauta Express”.
+The Attari Railway station also acts as the main station for customs and immigration checks of “Samjhauta Express”.

-4: Dhanushkodi – Tamil Nadu: Dhanushkodi is a small town located in Pamban Island of Tamil Nadu and managed under Ramanathapuram District.
+4: Dhanushkodi – Tamil Nadu: Dhanushkodi is a small town located on Pamban Island of Tamil Nadu and managed under Ramanathapuram District.
 Pamban Island is just 50km away from Sri Lanka.
-City of Rameswaram, which is one of the holiest place of Hindus and part of Char Dham yatra is very close to Dhanushkodi.
-Pamban Bridge connects Pamban Island to mainland of India.
+The city of Rameswaram, which is one of the holiest places of Hindus and part of Char Dham yatra is very close to Dhanushkodi.
+Pamban Bridge connects Pamban Island to mainland India.
 It is said that pilgrimage to Kashi (Varanasi) is not complete without worshiping at Rameswaram.
 Dr. A. P. J. Abdul Kalam, former President of India was born here.

 Must Read: List of Freedom Fighters of India.

-7: Malda – West Bengal: Malda Town is also known as Mango City of India and it is famous for its Mulberry, Jute and Silk products.
-Malda district is one of the greenest district with lush green flora.
-Apart from natural vegetation, Neem, Jackfruit trees, tamarind, bamboo, pipul and mango trees can be seen in abundance.
-One interesting fact about Malda district is that it celebrates its Indepencence day on 17th August as till 15th August 1947 it was not sure if the district would go with India or Pakistan.
+7: Malda – West Bengal: Malda Town is also known as Mango City of India and it is famous for it’s Mulberry, Jute, and Silk products.
+Malda district is one of the greenest districts with lush green flora.
+Apart from natural vegetation, Neem, Jackfruit trees, tamarind, bamboo, pipul, and mango trees can be seen in abundance.
+One interesting fact about Malda district is that it celebrates its Independence day on 17th August as till 15th August 1947 it was not sure if the district would go to India or Pakistan.
 Malda District has first women court in India which was inaugurated in January 2013.

-8: Sunauli- Uttar Pradesh: Sunauli Village lies in Gorakhpur district of Uttar Pradesh and it is one of the important entry point between India and Nepal.
-To cross border form any side you need to get clearance from immigration office and get your passport stamped.
+8: Sunauli- Uttar Pradesh: Sunauli Village lies in Gorakhpur district of Uttar Pradesh and it is one of the important entry points between India and Nepal.
+To cross-border form any side you need to get clearance from the immigration office and get your passport stamped.
 The best thing is that if you are an Indian citizen then you don’t need any passport or visa.
 A simple voter Id or Ration Card would work.
 Sunauli is very close to Gorakhnath Mandir situated in Gorakhpur.

-11: Bhairabkunda – Assam: Bhairabkunda is a famous picnic spot in Udalguri district of Assam.
-This town is also famous as it lies on the confluence of Jampani River and Bhairabi River which finally merges with Brahmaputra River.
-A dam has been constructed on Dhanshiri river and it also serves as another spot for amusement.
+11: Bhairabkunda – Assam: Bhairabkunda is a famous picnic spot in the Udalguri district of Assam.
+This town is also famous as it lies in the confluence of the Jampani River and Bhairabi River which finally merges with Brahmaputra River.
+A dam has been constructed on the Dhanshiri river and it also serves as another spot for amusement.
 One more reason for which Bhairabkunda is famous is that it lies on the border of Arunachal Pradesh and Bhutan.

 13: Minicoy- Lakshadweep: Minicoy is the southernmost island of Lakshadweep.
-Meaning of Minicoy is “women only” island.
-Famous for its beautiful beaches, the population of island is only 9000.
-Length of island is 10 km with width varying from 6 km to 8 km.
+The Meaning of Minicoy is “women only” island.
+Famous for its beautiful beaches, the population of the island is only 9000.
+The Length of the island is 10 km with the width varying from 6 km to 8 km.

-14: Mana Village- Uttarakhand: Mana Village is last Indian Village that lies of India-China Border.
-From Mana Village the Border of India and China is just 24km away.
-Mana Village is 4km ahead of Badrinath Temple which is one of the holy pilgrim site of Hinduism and part of Char Dham in Hinduism.
+14: Mana Village- Uttarakhand: Mana Village is the last Indian Village that lies on India-China Border.
+From Mana Village, the Border of India and China is just 24km away.
+Mana Village is 4km ahead of Badrinath Temple which is one of the holy pilgrim sites of Hinduism and part of Char Dham in Hinduism.
 There is a small cave in Mana called Vyas Guha and it is believed that Maharshi Ved Vyas composed Mahabharat in this cave.
-River Alaknanda which is one of the source of River Ganges and Saraswati River meet at Mana Village.
+River Alaknanda is one of the sources of River Ganges and Saraswati River meets at Mana Village.

-We hope that the article was enjoyed by you. if you really liked our article then do share among your friends.
+We hope that the article was enjoyed by you. if you really liked our article then do share it with your friends.